krutik2377/krutik2377/README.md

 - 🔭 I’m currently working on [E-Commerce Website](https://github.com/krutik2377/An-Ecommerce-Website).

-- 🌱 I’m currently learning Spring Boot and Micro Services.
+- 🌱 Currently focused on learning Spring Boot and Micro Services.

 - ❓ Ask me about anything related to Java and ReactJs.

-- ⚡ Fun fact: I use tabs over spaces 😃.
+- ⚡ Fun fact: Today, NASA still uses programs that are dated in the 70s for their spacecraft (❁´◡`❁).

 <br/>